ssardina-agts/agtcity-sarl-mw/README.md

 1. A capacity and associated skill `MassimTalking` to talk to the game server.
 2. A capacity and associated skill `Reporting` to communicate information (in console).
+3. A set of useful events.
-3. A class `State` that can store the current overall state of those entities connected.
+4. A class `State` that can store the current overall state of those entities connected.
-4. Utility classes to create and update objects carrying domain information.
+5. Utility classes to create and update objects carrying domain information.

 ## MassimTalking Capacity and Skill

 The main component of this infrastructure are the two capabilities provided with its corresponding skills:

-* **C_MassimTalking**: the main capability that allows the agent to connect to the game server, register agent players, and control such players, by receiving their sensing percepts and performing actions in the simulation.
+- **C_MassimTalking**: the main capability that allows the agent to connect to the game server, register agent entities, and control such entities, by receiving their sensing percepts and performing actions in the simulation.
-	* The skill **S_MassimTalking** implements this capability.
+	- The skill `S_MassimTalking` implements this capability.

 The main tools provided by the **C_MassimTalking** capability are:

-* For setup:
+- For setup:
-	* When you create the skill, you need to pass the directory where the server JSON config file is located (e.g., `eismassimconfig.json`).
+	- When you create the skill, you need to pass the directory where the server JSON config file is located (e.g., `eismassimconfig.json`).
-		* This file has the details of the game server (e.g., IP, port) as well as all the entity connections to the server (e.g., `connectionA1`).
+		- This file has the details of the game server (e.g., IP, port) as well as all the entity connections to the server (e.g., `entityA1` or `connectionA1`).
-	* `MT_registerEntityByName(entityName : String)`: register interest in controlling a given entity connection.
+	- `MT_registerEntityByName(entityName : String)`: register interest in controlling a given entity connection.
 If none is added, then it will be assumed that we will control all the connections in the server configuration file.
 This is useful if we do not want to control all the entity connections listed in the server configuration file, but only some of them.
+    	- Note this will NOT make the connection to the server, it will just signal the MW what will be controlled.
-	* `MT_initialize()`: will create all network connection to game server for the entities of relevance and will register all the relevant players to be controlled that were added via `MT_addPlayerByName` (if none, then register all available connections).
+	- `MT_initialize()`: will create all network connection to game server for the entities to be controlled.
+This will create one EI agent per entity connection, and register using each credentials.
-	* **NOTE:** there is no need to "register" players explicitly; they are all done automatically in the initialization phase.
-* For interaction with the game server:
+- For interaction with the game server:
-	*`MT_sensePlayerPercepts(playerName : String) : Map<String, Collection<Percept>>`: sense the percepts for a player; blocking.
-	* `MT_senseAllPlayerPercepts(playerName : String) : Map<String, Collection<Percept>>` sense the pecepts of all the players; blocking.
+	- `MT_senseEntityPercepts(entityName : String) : Collection<Percept>`: sense the percepts of an entity; blocking.
-	* `MT_executeAction(playerName : String, action : Action)`: instruct the execution of an action ofr a player.
+	- `MT_executeAction(entityName : String, action : Action)`: instruct an entity to execute an action in the game.
-* Getters:
+- Getters:
-	* `MT_getPlayersNames() : Set<String>`: list of player connections registered in the MW.
+	- `MT_getEntitiesNames() : Set<String>`: list of entity connections registered in the MW.
-	* `MT_getAllPlayerStates() : Map<String, PlayerState>`: get the `PlayerState` of each registered player.
+	- `MT_getAllEntityData() : Map<String, EntityData>`: get the `EntityData` of each registered entity.
-	* `MT_getPlayerState(playerName : String) : PlayerState`: get the `PlayerState` of a given registered player.
+	- `MT_getEntityData(entityName : String) : EntityData`: get the `EntityData` of a given registered entity.
-	* `MT_getStatus() : EnvironmentState`: get the state of the EI.
+	- `MT_getStatus() : EnvironmentState`: get the state of the EI.
+	- `MT_getStepNo() : int`: get the last simulation step number seen.

-The **S_MassimTalking** skill makes use of entity class **EntityData** to store the lastest info about each entity registered in the game.
+The `S_MassimTalking` skill makes use of entity class `EntityData` to store the latest info about each entity registered in the game.
 This class stores, for example,  the location of the agent, its charge and load level, the items it is holding, etc.

 ## Reporting Capacity and Skill

-**C_Reporting**: a capability to report information.
+`C_Reporting`: a capability to report information.
+It provides two actions:
+- `agent_says(message, param)`: says a message with [varidic](http://www.sarl.io/docs/official/reference/general/FuncDecls.html#4-variadic-function) arguments `param`.
+- `shouts_says(message, param)`: shouts a message with [varidic](http://www.sarl.io/docs/official/reference/general/FuncDecls.html#4-variadic-function) arguments `param`.

-	* The skill **S_ConsoleReporting** implements this capability by printing on console.
+The skill `S_ConsoleReporting` implements this capability by printing on console.

-### Events (package `au.edu.rmit.agtgrp.agtcity.sarl.mw.events`)
+## Events (package `au.edu.rmit.agtgrp.agtcity.sarl.mw.events`)

-The main set of events are:

-* The general event **E_AgentAction** and its many subclasses define all the actions that players can do in the environment.
-* The general event **E_AgentPercept** and its many subclasses define all the various percepts players can receive form game server.
+A set of events are provided for signaling various pieces of information related to the application (e.g., actions, percepts received, jobs available, information about entities, etc.).

-	* Note they are not currently posted automatically, but they are available for use to the programmer to emit.
+Note these events are _not_ posted automatically, but they are available to the programmer to emit.

-Both are used by the demo **SchedulerAgent** to inform the dummy agents of the percepts received and to receive from them actions to execute.

-There are also other events used by the example agents (E_SpawnAgent, E_Act, E_SenseEnvironment, and E_SpawnComplete).

 ## Aggregator `au.edu.rmit.agtgrp.agtcity.sarl.mw.util.State`

 A `State` class is provided to aggregate a snapshot of the game as perceived by a SARL agent, which may sense across many entities.
 An object of this class can be used to carry the current snapshots of the simulator, as sensed via percepts.

-So, the idea is to sense all players and build an aggregated view (in which repeated percepts are made unique), and then act on that.
+So, the idea is to sense all entities and build an aggregated view (in which repeated percepts are made unique), and then act on that.

 ----------------------------
 ## SuperSingleAgent Demo Controller

-This package comes with a minimal example that basically shows how to sense the environment, report some information, and move players around randomly.
+This package comes with a minimal example that basically shows how to sense the environment, report some information, and move entities around randomly.

 They also showcase the infrastructure provided to use the MW and store information as Java data (see `helpers/` and `entities/` subdirs).